 SEO is the investment whose impact is slowest to materialize (3 to 6 months for the first effects) and most durable (years).
 A well-referenced page generates qualified and free traffic indefinitely.
 In 2026, e-commerce SEO relies on three pillars: technical quality (Core Web Vitals, mobile-first indexing), semantic content (content hubs, blog articles, optimized category pages), and domain authority (quality backlinks).
 Start SEO from day one – not after launch.

-Paid advertising - Meta Ads and Google Shopping
+Paid Advertising – Meta Ads and Google Shopping

 Meta Ads and Google Shopping remain the most effective paid channels for e-commerce launches.
-In 2026, Meta's algorithms – especially Advantage+ – have become powerful enough to optimize campaigns with modest budgets.
-Plan a minimum of 500 to 1,000 euros per month to test and learn.
-The first euro spent on advertising is for collecting data, not for generating profit – this is an important distinction.
+In 2026, Meta's algorithms – particularly Advantage+ – have become powerful enough to optimize campaigns with modest budgets.
+Plan a minimum of €500 to €1,000 per month to test and learn.
+The first euro spent on advertising is for data collection, not profit generation – this is an important distinction.

-GEO - optimizing for generative AIs
+GEO – Optimizing for Generative AI

-Organic content and influence
+Organic Content and Influence

 The answer depends on your ambition, your budget, and the risk you are willing to take on execution.
 Here is an honest analysis of both scenarios.

-Working with an agency: when it's a measurable investment
+Working with an Agency: When it's a Measurable Investment

 At Stellar Projects, a Shopify Expert agency based in Paris, we support ambitious brands from their first launch to their Shopify Plus projects.
-What sets us apart: we are also e-merchants ourselves.
-We launched Superbon, which was sold to SPRiNG in 2022.
-We manage Cabania, a cabin bed brand that generates over 100,000 euros in monthly revenue.
-When we optimize a conversion funnel, we know what each percentage point of lost conversion rate represents – we calculate it for our own brands every month.
+What sets us apart: we are also e-merchants.
+We launched Superbon, sold to SPRiNG in 2022.
+We manage Cabania, a cabin bed brand that generates over €100,000 in monthly revenue.
+When we optimize a conversion funnel, we know what each lost conversion rate point represents – we calculate it for our own brands every month.

 To choose the right partner, our guide to the 10 best Shopify agencies in France gives you the criteria that truly matter – not rankings based on advertising budgets.